- English language arts

 Edtech implementation

-To explore some related Nearpod lessons and activities, visit the Nearpod library and search by standard.
+According to an ESSA Level II study, 5th and 8th-grade students who used Nearpod had higher ELA achievement compared to similar students in their grade level who did not use it.
+This makes it an ideal tool when implementing SOR strategies.
+To explore some related Nearpod Science of Reading activities and lessons, visit the Nearpod library and search by standard.
 You can zero in on the English Language Arts (ELA) strands of Conventions of Standard English, Vocabulary Acquisition and Use, Knowledge of Language, Phonics, Word Recognition, Fluency, Key Ideas and Details, Craft and Structure, Integration of Knowledge and Ideas, or Range of Reading and Level of Text Complexity to start.
 Consider duplicating a lesson and making modifications to meet the reading needs of your students.

 You can also create your own lesson or activity to target any of the 10 components of SOR instruction.
 Interactive activities such as Drag and Drop, Matching Pairs, Draw It, Immersive Reader, and audio responses can be used to teach your students fluency, phonemic awareness, vocabulary, phonics, and comprehension.